Vietnamese Lemongrass Roast Chicken (Gà Nướng)

 Chicken — For this recipe, I’ll be using chicken thighs.
 Bone-in and skin-on chicken thighs provide the best flavor.
 You can also use skinless and boneless chicken thighs, which will cook up faster.

-If you opt to use fresh lemongrass, use only the bottom two-thirds of the lemongrass stalk where it is white and light green.
-Slice this part of the lemongrass into thin circles, then further chop it up into finer pieces.
+When using lemongrass stalks, use only the bottom two-thirds of the stalk where it is white and light green.
+Slice this part into thin circles first by hand, then further chop it into finer pieces by hand or better yet, with a food processor.

 Don’t discard the rest of the lemongrass stalk.
 Save them to flavor broth such as Vietnamese spicy beef noodle soup (Bún Bò Huế).